latenitefilms/BRAWToolbox/docs/troubleshooting.md

 ### Bad Frames in the Final Cut Pro Browser

-Generally speaking Final Cut Pro seems to work better with Multicam Clips, as opposed to Synchronised Clips.
-We're currently working with the Final Cut Pro team to find out why.
+Generally speaking Final Cut Pro seems to work more reliably with Multicam Clips, as opposed to Synchronised Clips.

-We suggest ticking the **Create Multicam Clips** option in the BRAW Toolbox Workflow Extension settings before importing BRAW clips into Final Cut Pro.
+We suggest ticking the **Create Multicam Clips** option in the BRAW Toolbox Workflow Extension settings before importing BRAW clips into Final Cut Pro (which is enabled by default).

 ![](static/install-20.png)